 Having a strategic marketing plan ensures you keep marketing activities on track and on budget; it helps avoid spending time and money of ad hoc items; and importantly sets out target markets, activities, and timing.
 Even if you just have a really simple plan, it is much better than none.
 Re-visit your plan regularly, and make sure you can measure the success of all marketing activities undertaken to avoid repeating ineffective marketing decisions.

 A website is not optional – it is mandatory.
 It doesn’t need to be big and expensive, but you do need to have one, and it needs to look professional.
 Don’t just depend on your social media.
 Remember, you don’t “own” your social media pages, but you do own your website.
 Make sure your website is functioning – if you’re not sure, get a full website audit.
-The three biggest small business website mistakes are: (1) hard-to-find contact details; (2) no personality or personal ‘About Us’ details; and (3) no prices.
+The three biggest small business website mistakes are: (1) hard-to-find contact details; (2) no personality or personal ‘About Us’ details; and (3) lack of clarity about services offered.
 For further website tips read my blog Top 10 Website Tips for Small Businesses.

 Trying to be Everything to Everyone

 With a limited budget and limited resources, work out your priorities and do a few key things well, rather than trying to do everything with a scatter-gun approach which means nothing gets done well. ie. choose two social media channels and do them consistently, rather than doing four channels and doing them sporadically.
 Make sure you have a defined target market/s – trying to appeal to everyone doesn’t work.
 Your marketing needs to be tailored to suit your target market/s.
 This mistake is avoided by having a strategic marketing plan.